Heraldry Symbols & What They Mean

 The martlet signifies nobility acquired through bravery, prowess or intelligence.
 On English arms it was a mark of cadency signifying the fourth son, for whom there was little doubt that there would be no land left for him to inherit.

 Interestingly, this heraldic symbol was a perpetuation of the popular belief that the swallow has no feet.
 This is supported by the fact that one never does see swallow standing, but regardless.

-The martlet is consistently drawn without feet.
+The martlet is consistently drawn without feet in heraldry.
 If the feet are drawn the symbol becomes a swallow, which is less common than the martlet.

 The swallow is a vanguard of spring and represents a bearer of good news.

 The maunch is a lady’s sleeve of a very ancient pattern.
 It became used in heraldry from the custom of the knights who attended tournaments wearing their ladies sleeves, as ‘gages d’amour’ in the lists.

 The maunch was the symbol suitable for a man whose heart had been captured by a fair maiden.